micwik/ArnLib/doc/Install.md

 Files that end with the suffix "*.pri" are included by the project files and contain definitions, that are common for several project files.

+To use a more automated config of ArnLib and related applications, the Qt Feature mechanism is used as default when available.
+To set the feature directory following can be executed once (in Linux):
+> qmake -set QMAKEFEATURES /usr/include/qtfeatures
+When possible arnlib.prf and arnlib_config.pri is installed in selected directory.
+Applications using ArnLib can now at best e.g. use:
+> ARN += client
+> CONFIG += arnlib
+And all needed config for ArnLib is automatically loaded.

-The first step is to edit the *.pri / *.pro files to adjust them to your needs.
+Local adaptions to ArnLib.pro can be put in the file arnlib_local.pri If needed edit the *.pri / *.pro files to adjust them to your needs.
 Take care to select your deployment directories.
 <Br><Br>